 Homepage

+I’m a researcher in the Systems Research Group at Microsoft Research.
 I received my PhD from the University of Texas at Austin, where I was advised by Dr. Keshav Pingali.
 I received my masters from the Indian Institute of Science, where I was advised by Dr. Uday Bondhugula.

 Research Interests

 Single Machine Graph Processing: Graph pattern mining applications are used in chemical engineering, bioinformatics, and social sciences.
 I have worked on building a high-level programming language and runtime system that can execute such applications on shared-memory CPUs or a GPU.
 For graph analytical applications, I have worked on improving the performance of graph analytics systems on byte-addressable memory like Intel Optane DC Persistent Memory.
 I have also compared different language abstractions and runtime systems for graph analytics on shared-memory CPUs, and identified their performance bottlenecks.
-[VLDB 2020, VLDB 2020, IISWC 2020, IISWC 2020]
+[VLDB 2020, VLDB 2020, ICS 2021, IISWC 2020, IISWC 2020]

 Affine Loop Nests: Any sequence of arbitrarily nested loops with affine bounds and accesses are known as regular or affine loop nests.
 Examples include stencil-style computations, linear algebra kernels, and alternating direction implicit integrations.
 During my masters, I developed compiler techniques using the polyhedral model to automatically extract tasks from sequential affine loop nests and dynamically schedule them to run on distributed CPUs and GPUs with efficient data movement code.
 I also helped generate distributed-memory code for loop nests that contain both affine and irregular accesses.
 [PACT 2013, PPoPP 2015, TOPC 2016]